 Posted by: National Bankruptcy Forum

-Maybe you have recently relocated to be closer to family or friends, were forced to move for a job or, simply have ties to two locations.
-To make matters a little more uncomfortable, you’re in financial distress and are considering hiring a bankruptcy lawyer.
-If you have connections to multiple places, how do you decide which is the proper city and state for your bankruptcy case?
+If you’re considering filing for bankruptcy, you might be confused on where you should file.
+Maybe you recently relocated to be closer to family or friends, were forced to move for a job or simply have ties to two locations.
+If you have connections to multiple places — or property in multiple cities — how do you decide which is the proper city and state for your bankruptcy case?

 (1) in which the domicile, residence, principal place of business in the United States, or principal assets in the United States, of the person or entity that is the subject of such case have been located for the one hundred and eighty days immediately preceding such commencement. . .; or